 It is also understood that FBM will not publish information over the Internet which may be used by another party to harm another.
 FBM will also not develop pornography, racist, or objectionable content or any software that has been illegally copied and made available (commonly referred to as “warez”) on the web site for the Client.
 FBM reserves the right to determine what is or is not pornography and/ or objectionable content.

-FBM does not warrant the functions of the site will meet Client’s expectations of site traffic or resulting business or that the operation of the web pages will be uninterrupted and / or error-free.
-FBM is not responsible for occasional downtime of email or web site due to line interruptions and/or other instances beyond FBM’s control.
+FBM does not guarantee the functions of the site will meet Client’s expectations of site traffic or resulting business or that the operation of the web pages will be uninterrupted and / or error-free.
+FBM is not responsible for occasional downtime of email or web sites due to line interruptions and/or other instances beyond FBM’s control.

 Client also agrees to defend, indemnify and hold harmless FBM against Liabilities arising out of any injury to person or property caused by any products or services sold or otherwise distributed over the Client’s web site.
 This includes infringing on the proprietary rights of a third-party, copyright infringement, and delivering any defective product or misinformation which is detrimental to another person, organization, or business.

-In the event the Client terminates this contract by registered letter within 30 days, fifty percent (50.0%) of down payment will be refunded.
+In the event the Client terminates this contract by registered letter within 10 days, twenty-five percent (25.0%) of down payment will be refunded.
 Work completed shall be billed at the hourly rate stated in Agreement, and deducted from the remaining down payment, the balance of which shall be returned to the Client.
 If, at the time of the request for refund, work has been completed beyond the amount covered by the initial payment, the Client shall be liable to pay for all work completed at the hourly rate.
-No portion of this initial payment will be refunded unless written application is made within 30 days of signing this contract.
+No portion of this initial payment will be refunded unless a written application is made within 10 days of signing this contract.

 Refund request must be submitted by registered letter to Funnel Boost Media, 3201 Cherry Ridge, Ste.
 213, San Antonio, Tx 78230.